Uzbekistan, Republic of

 Generally, taxes are deductible for CIT purposes.

 Production wastes and defects within statutory norms, and losses resulting in force-majeure circumstances, are generally deductible.

 Losses from the disposal of fixed assets also may be deducted if the fixed asset has been used for three or more years.

 Net operating losses

-Tax losses may be carried forward for a period of five years, allowing a reduction of taxable income of the respective year by up to 60%.
+Tax losses can be carried forward indefinitely, thus reducing the taxable profit of the respective year.
 Loss carrybacks are not permitted.